SuhithCodes/mavsphere/README.md

 **The Academic Networking Site**

 MavSphere is an innovative web application designed to connect graduate students and academics, fostering collaboration and career development within the academic community.
-Built with **React** and **Next.js 13** using the new app directory structure and **TypeScript**, this platform enables users to explore forums, find job/internship opportunities, participate in academic events, and access mentorship resources.
+Built with **React** and **Next.js 13** using the new app directory structure and **JavaScript**, this platform enables users to explore forums, find job/internship opportunities, participate in academic events, and access mentorship resources.

 ## 📚 Course Information